- Alcohol, Drugs, and Smoking

 If your kid is expressing interest in joining a social network, discuss the pros and cons and do your own research so you fully understand the implications of joining a particular network.
-If you want your kid to wait to sign up, consider pointing him or her toward more age-appropriate sites such as Yoursphere or Fanlala.
-Kuddle is also a quality Instagram substitute.
-It's also possible you can rally your kids' friends' parents to restrict their kids from Facebook, so you won't get that "but everyone is on it!" argument.
+If you want your kid to wait to sign up, consider pointing him or her toward more age-appropriate sites.
+It's also possible you can rally your kids' friends' parents to restrict their kids from Snapchat, so you won't get that "but everyone is on it!" argument.

 If your kid does end up joining a social network -- whether she's 10 or 16 -- here are some ground rules that work for many parents: